RGB-Tools/iris-wallet-android/README.md

 wrapping all functionality in a familiar-looking wallet application and abstracting away as many technical details as possible.

-The RGB functionality is provided by [rgb-lib] via [rgb-lib-kotlin], while the Bitcoin functionality is provided by [bdk-kotlin].
+The RGB and Bitcoin functionality is provided by [rgb-lib] via [rgb-lib-kotlin].

 ## Variants